-The legal regulation of juveniles in Seville came about through secular law, which defines a body of legal statutes developed separately from church or canon law.
+legal statutes developed separately from church or canon law.
 All children had a legal identity and were taken care of by their parents or another member of the community.
 Unfortunately, the law did not provide for dependent and neglected children as it does today.
-In early Seville, children had to fend for themselves, and because no law prohibited adults from beating them, their best defense was a pair of fast legs and a place to hide.24
+In early Seville, children had to fend for themselves, and because no law prohibited adults from beating them, their best defense was a pair of fast legs and a place to hide.22

-The Eighteenth and Nineteenth Centuries
+The 18th and 19th Centuries

-By the end of the seventeenth century, concern about juvenile delinquency had become widespread throughout England.
-While most juvenile crime involved theft, violent crime was also common among youths.
-Wiley Sanders reports on some of the children's cases that were tried in the Old Bailey (the primary criminal court in London) between 1681 and 1758:
+By the end of the 17th century, concern about juvenile delinquency had become widespread throughout England.
+Although most juvenile crime involved theft, violent crime was also common among youths.
+Wiley Sanders reports on some of the children's cases that were tried in the Old Bailey (the primary criminal court in London) between 1681 and 1758:23

 - On January 17, 1684, John Atkins, a little boy, was indicted for stealing a silver tankard valued at 10 pounds.
 He was found guilty, sentenced, and sent out of the country. - On April 16, 1735, John Smith, a young boy, was indicted for stealing four yards of printed linen valued at five shillings.
-He was found guilty and exiled from the country. - On December 7, 1758, Thomas Lyon, age 12, was sentenced to be transported for seven years for stealing a watch.25
+He was found guilty and exiled from the country. - On December 7, 1758, Thomas Lyon, age 12, was sentenced to be transported for 7 years for stealing a watch.

 At a time when juveniles were commonly sentenced to prison or transported to a prison colony for theft, the penalties these children received could have been much more severe.
 In 1733, for instance, Elizabeth Ran, a little girl, was sentenced to death for stealing from Stephen Freeman-to whom she was apprenticed.
 Prison, however, was the usual punishment for delinquency at this time.
 Between 1813 and 1815, 208 boys and 40 girls younger than age 15 were committed to Newgate prison in London.
-The next year, 429 boys and 85 girls were incarcerated.26
+The next year, 429 boys and 85 girls were incarcerated.24

 As an alternative to prison, many English children were banished along with adults.
 Two ships, the Leviathan and the Retribution, each carried between 30 and 40 juveniles on their trips to Australia.
-In 1829, 4000 convicts were placed on board the Euryalus to make the same trip, nearly 300 of whom were juveniles and 72 of whom were younger than age 13.27
+In 1829, 4000 convicts were placed on board the Euryalus to make the same trip, nearly 300 of whom were juveniles and 72 of whom were younger than age 13.25